-How submitting your archaeological finds may help archaeologist
+How submitting your archaeological finds may help archaeologists

-Have you found something that you think might be archaeological?
-You are welcome to reach out to The Maine Archaeological Society (TMAS) at firstname.lastname@example.org.
+Have you found something that you think might be an archaeological artifact?
+You are welcome to reach out to The Maine Archaeological Society (TMAS) by completing the Archaeological Find Form below.

 What to do if you found a possible a artifact(s)?

-- Best information you have of th object(s) location (Lat/Long which can be found using Google Earth) of and circumstance (eroding out of a bank, on a beach, etc.) in which it was found.
+- Best information you have of the object(s) location (Lat/Long which can be found using Google Earth) and the circumstance (eroding out of a bank, on a beach, etc.) in which it was found.